+3. General /Open Electives

+General Electives (GE)/ Open Elective (OE)

+3.A.a Environmental Studies

+Course Objectives and Course Outcomes

+Course Objectives

-3. General /Open Electives General Electives (GE)/ Open Elective (OE) 3.A.a Environmental Studies Course Objectives and Course Outcomes Course Objectives CObj 1 The course will enable students to understand the integral connection between man and environment.
+CObj 1 The course will enable students to understand the integral connection between man and environment.

 CObj 2 The course will make students aware about the influence of commercial activities on the environment.

 CObj 3 The course is expected to develop sensitivity among students about environmental problems.

-CObj 4 The course is expected to bring change in the mindset of young adults and make them follow environmental ethics.
-Course Outcomes COut 1 The learners will be able to identify various ecosystems, their components and characteristics and will be able to correlate between human environment and the extension of its scope to natural ecosystems.
+The course is expected to bring change in the mindset of young adults and make

+CObj 4

+Course Outcomes

+The learners will be able to identify various ecosystems, their components and

+COut 1 characteristics and will be able to correlate between human environment and the

+extension of its scope to natural ecosystems.

 COut 2 The learners will be enriched with knowledge about the significance of the atmosphere and other spheres for the existence of human and other species on the planet.

+COut 3

-COut 3 The learners will be made aware of the new global concepts revolving around the human population as a resource.
+human population as a resource.

 COut 4 The learners will be able to understand the characteristics, pros and cons of global migration with special regards to the changing global policies around the same.

-COut 5 Globally relevant concepts such as Human Development Index (HDI) and World Happiness Index (WHI) and their significance in today's times shall be understood by the learners.
-COut 6 Completion of the syllabus shall enable the learners to become better citizens with a deeper understanding of the issues caused due to mismanagement of solid waste.
-COut 7 The syllabus shall help enrich the learners with adequate knowledge about global issues concerning food production and hunger.
-They shall be able to identify the causes of land degradation and suggest measures to combat the same.
-COut 8 Completion of syllabus shall enable the learners to identify various types of tourism depending upon region and purpose of travel.
+Courr

+COut 5 Globally relevant concepts such as Human Development Index (HDI) and World

+COut 5

+by the learners.

+Completion of the syllabus shall enable the learners to become better citizens with a

+COut 6

+COut 7 The syllabus will enable the learner to identify the causes of land degradation and suggest measures to combat the same.

 Environmental Studies

-Sr. No. Sr. No. Modules No. of Lectur
+Sr. No. Sr. No. Modules No. of Lectures

 1 Environment and Ecosystem 15

-2 Human Population: Strengths, Opportunities and Challenges 15
+2 Biodiversity, Pollution, and Population Dynamics 15

-3 Urbanization and Environment 15
+3 3 Social Issues, Environmental Governance and Sustainability

-4 4 Reading of Thematic Maps and Map Filling Internal Assessment
+4 Reading of Thematic Maps and Map Filling Internal Assessment

-Total No. of Lectures: 45
+Total No. of Lectures: